GenericMappingTools/gmt/doc/rst/source/gmt_shell_functions.sh.rst

     returns the map height in the current measurement unit.

 **gmt_movie_script**
-    Creates a template for an animation bash script based on the arguments that set size, number of frames, etc.
+    Creates an animation bash script template based on the arguments that set size, number of frames, video format etc.
     Without arguments the function will display its usage.

 **gmt_launch_jobs**